yunakangdev/pikamovie/README.md

 - [ ] a bunch of errors on console
        => if I fix it, the website doesn't seem to work
+- [x] in deleteNominee, map doesn't seem to work properly
+       => use filter instead

+- [ ] deactivate the heart icon once the movie is deleted from the nomination list

+- [ ] implement fade animation when nominees added / deleted

+- [ ] add user information to dashboard

+- [ ] save nominated movies for the user and display it on dashboard